Dmitriyrus99/ferum_custom/DEPLOYMENT_GUIDE.md

 FASTAPI_INTERNAL_JWT_TOKEN=your_fastapi_internal_jwt_token
 ```

-**Note:** If your repository is private, refer to section 5 for authentication options (token in URL or SSH key).
+**Important:** Adjust the values for your environment and keep the `.env` file out of version control for security reasons.

-### 2. Basic docker-compose.yml
+## 2. Setup docker-compose.yml

-This is a simplified development variant with one backend container (Bench), plus Postgres and Redis.
-For production, you would typically add separate workers (scheduler, queue-*) and a reverse proxy.

-Create a `docker-compose.yml` file in the project root (`ferum_custom/`) with the following content:
+Create a `docker-compose.yml` file in the project root (`ferum_custom/`) with the following content.
+This configuration includes the ERPNext backend, PostgreSQL database, Redis, and a one-time `setup` service to automate application installation and migrations.

 ```yaml
 services: